Running for Local OfficeQuestions answered

 I want to run for Fond du Lac County Board!

 Fond du Lac County Board elections are every two years on even years.
-There are no County Board elections in spring 2023.
+Therefore all County Board of Supervisor seats are up for election.

 What’s a primary election?